Claimed

 About Rosewood Recovery

-Rosewood Recovery is an outpatient treatment center providing client-centered support, treating addiction and co-occurring conditions with evidence-based care in a supportive environment.
+Rosewood Recovery is an outpatient treatment center for adolescents 14+ and adults, providing client-centered support, treating addiction and co-occurring conditions with evidence-based care in a supportive environment.
 Rosewood Recovery boasts the ability to establish a strong connection with clients while assessing the most suitable therapeutic method for them.
 With a person-centered perspective, they actively listen to individuals and integrate diverse styles and approaches into their treatment.
 When it comes to group therapy, their therapists employ a range of techniques to foster an inclusive environment where participants feel comfortable sharing.
 They facilitate both psychoeducational and process groups, and as these groups develop, they become self-reliant and tightly knit, actively engaging in the therapeutic process together.

 Read More